wh-alice/mig_visualstudio/vs/deployment/how-to--customize-the-default-web-page-for-a-clickonce-application.md

 ---
-title: "How to: Customize the Default Web Page for a ClickOnce Application | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Customize the Default Web Page for a ClickOnce Application" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"